rsidneysmith/WordPress-Pittsburgh-Hacktoberfest/README.md

 ## Getting Started

 Please ensure you have completed the following before we begin.
+All of the tools below have versions available for Mac and PC.

 - [Create a GitHub Account](https://github.com/)
 - [Download Git](https://git-scm.com/)